Objestures: Everyday Objects Meet Mid-Air Gestures for Expressive Interaction: Discussion

+Instead of piecemeal applications of EOIs and MAIs (\Cref{sec:intro}), \oj{} provides combinatorial building blocks that yield synergistic benefits: for instance, rather than merely acting as ``Hand + Hand,'' \textsc{NObj} delegates one hand for precision and the other for selecting, which yielded lower error and required less arm movement.
+Participants also found this delegation more stable than using hands symmetrically (\Cref{sec:experience}).
+This suggests that designers could make broader use of such delegation to further leverage the hands' symmetric and asymmetric potential.
+To this end, \Cref{fig:designSpace-potential} illustrates how \oj{} could enrich interactions across diverse contexts.

-\paragraph{Objects + Gestures Requires Flexibility} Our results challenge the suggestion of a clear trade-off between everyday objects and mid-air gestures~\cite{gong_affordance-based_2023}, as we found no significant differences in performances (except for scaling error) or preference between \textsc{NObj} and \textsc{Obj}.
-While there was no strong evidence of overall-level preferences, individual-level variability emerged in the qualitative results—for example, some preferred mid-air gestures for being ``cooler'' (P4), while others favored everyday objects for providing ``psychological trust'' (P9).
-Preferences also varied on the object and gesture—for example, the stuffed animal was considered comfortable (P7) or uncomfortable (P5), and drawing gestures felt natural (P1) or unnatural (P8).
-This suggests that the system should allow flexible switching between modalities to accommodate different preferences and contexts.
-For instance, a user might rotate an apple on the table to adjust speaker volume, if the apple feels uncomfortable, they can find a cup.
-If no suitable object is available, they can use gestures.
+Our results further nuance the suggested trade-off between EOIs and MAIs~\cite{gong_affordance-based_2023}.
+Except for scaling error, we found no significant differences in performance or overall preference between \textsc{NObj} and \textsc{Obj}.
+However, individual variability exists in preferences for MAIs and EOIs due to perceived novelty (P4) or psychological trust (P9).
+Similar variability appeared across objects and gestures: participants held opposing views on the comfort of the stuffed animal (P7 vs.~P5) and the naturalness of drawing gestures (P1 vs.~P8).
+Hence, future work involving EOIs, MAIs, and other modalities should support flexible switching to accommodate varying preferences and contexts.
+For instance, a user might rotate an apple on a table to adjust speaker volume; if uncomfortable, they should be able to switch to a cup or use mid-air gestures instead.

-\paragraph{Objects + Gestures = Design Opportunities} Prior work that uses both modalities relies on specific objects~\cite{aslan_pen_2018,matulic_pensight_2020} or technologies~\cite{saponas_enabling_2009,nith_splitbody_2024}, resulting in a piecemeal use of its rich design space.
-We provide a building block (\oj{}) that can be constructed unimanually or bimanually via objects or gestures, enabling a design space where ``1 + 1 > 2'', as evident in the study: \textsc{NObj} shows better accuracy and requires less arm movement than \textsc{Hands}, as \textsc{NObj} is not just ``Hand + Hand''—it delegates one hand for precision and the other for triggering, which is more stable than using both hands for precision (P4).
-In Figure~\ref{fig:designSpace-potential}, we further illustrate 30 examples of how \oj{} could enrich everyday interactions.

-\paragraph{A Lens, Not a Boundary} While \oj{} offers a way to conceptualize the interplay of objects and gestures, it is not exhaustive.
-Rather, it serves as a lens to highlight the possibilities, inviting further inquiry.
-For example, our classification is based on coarse motions for simplicity and detectability, but phases of the motion~\cite{sharma_graspui_2024} and fine finger movements (micro-gestures)~\cite{sharma_solofinger_2021,joshi_transferable_2023} could also be incorporated in future work.